Indigo Eriksen is a feminist, Freirean educator.

-As Assistant Professor of English at Northern Virginia Community College on the Woodbridge Campus, Indigo teaches both College Composition I and II as well as an occasional literature course .
-She returned to Virginia after a thirteen year absence during which she lived in Oregon, Mexico and Guatemala, and California.
-After two years teaching at Blue Ridge Community College in the Shenandoah Valley, Indigo relocated to NVCC Woodbridge where she is a permanent faculty member in a division deeply committed to student success, engaged teaching methodology, and freedom of expression.
-Outside of teaching, Indigo serves on the VCCS OER Leadership Team, The Northern Virginia Review Board, and the Woodbridge Adjunct Evaluation Committee.
+Indigo Eriksen returned to Virginia after a thirteen year absence during which she lived in Oregon, Mexico and Guatemala, and California.
+After two years teaching at Blue Ridge Community College in the Shenandoah Valley, Indigo relocated to NVCC Woodbridge in 2015 where she is a full-time faculty member in a division deeply committed to student success, engaged teaching methodology, and freedom of expression.

-Indigo is dedicated to advocacy work in her various communities.
 She spent three years working as an environmental and human rights advocate in Guatemala and Mexico (2004-2006).
 From 2010-2012 Indigo worked as a tutor to inner city high school students and volunteered as mentor to high school poets in the California’s East Bay through the RAW Talent program.
 Upon her return to the Shenandoah Valley, Indigo volunteered at the Harrisonburg Rockingham Free Clinic as translator, front desk assistant, and writer on special projects.
-Her current work focuses on sustainable food activism and anti-oppression pedagogy.
+Her current work focuses learner-centered, feminist, anti-oppression pedagogies.

 Hi Indigo, you taught me how to write and speak correctly at brcc in 2013.
 I just wanted to thank you for your dedication to your students.
 Again I thank you for being such an inspiration.
 Love always.